-The Thames Path is not the only British long-distance path to take a river as its theme, but it is the only one with National Trail status; and with the attraction of the great sights of London unfolding as you walk, it’s understandably one of the most popular.
+The Thames Path is by no means the only long-distance path in England to take a river as its theme, but it is the only one with National Trail status; and with the attraction of the great sights of London unfolding as you walk, it’s understandably one of the most popular.

 Its upper reaches are beautifully green too, as the river flows past the Chilterns at Goring Gap and finally to its Cotswold source near Kemble.
 Lovers of heritage can admire Hampton Court, Windsor Castle, and the dreaming spires of Oxford.
 Plus, it’s hardly a navigational challenge – just make sure you follow the signs across the occasional weir, and be alert to a few diversions away from the river itself, especially towards the source.

 I walked the Thames Path against the usual flow by walking upstream – otherwise, I’d be walking home.
 As far as Goring, I walked each day as an out-and-back day out from home, though as you will see not in sequence; beyond, I had one campsite overnight to get me to Oxford, then two more (three years later!) to reach the source.